STEEPLE DEFENDERS BAND 1687

 Sitting relaxing in a cane chair in 1939 on the deck of RMS ANDES whilst in Belfast harbour is George Steven who is the Engineer Officer.

 Because of the outbreak of WWII, Andes did not sail on her planned maiden voyage in 1939.
 Still in Belfast being fitted out by Harland & Wolff, Andes was quickly converted to a troop transport.
 Her wartime voyages took her mostly to the Orient, the Pacific and South Africa.
-At last, in 1947, she was
+At last, in 1947, she was handed over by the British government to Royal Mail and was restored to her originally intended de luxe standard as a top class liner.

 GEORGE STEVENSON 3441

-This is George Stevenson leaning on a bollard on some quayside back in 1940.
-It seems to be a busy harbour for while one ship is tied up the one next to it is getting up a head of steam while behind George is another ship coming into berth.
+This is George Stevenson leaning on a bollard at Donaghdee quayside back in 1940.
+It seems to be very busy harbour for while one ship is tied up the one next to it is getting up a head of steam while behind George is another ship coming into berth.
 Looking unassuming with his hands in his pockets George and many others in his profession where anything but.
-Classed as bottom of the pile in the services they lost more men per ratio than any of the other services, it was
+Classed as bottom of the pile in the services they lost more men per ratio than any of the other services, it was of course the Merchant Navy and all of them volunteers.

 ELIZABETH STEVENSON 3443